Agira

-Agira (/it/; Aggira; Ἀγύριον) is a town and municipality (comune) in the province of Enna in the region of Sicily in Italy.
+Agira (/it/; Aggira; Ἀγύριον) is a town and municipality (comune) in the Province of Enna in the autonomous island region of Sicily in Italy.
 It is located in the mid-valley of the River Salso, 35 km from Enna.
 Until 1861 it was called San Filippo d'Argiriò, in honour of its saint Philip of Agira.
-It has 7,549 inhabitants.
+It has 7,529 inhabitants.

 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 The modern city overlies the ancient one of which few traces remain.